 Start in quaint, uber-charming Colonial Williamsburg, a 310-acre living history museum.
 Here, you’ll get a healthy dose of 1800s American history as you watch people in period costumes work various trades (think blacksmiths and shoe cobblers), sample early Americana foods, and take in a range of performances.

 From there, head just an hour away to the coast to soak up the sun at the beach!
 Virginia Beach has 35 miles of coastline, and there are dozens of other coastal communities in the area, so it’s easy to find a beach with the vibe you’re looking for.
+On the way and back, check out the over 100 Harvest Hosts for RV Camping in Virginia!

 2. Black Hills and Badlands